stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

       - **Log position ID** - A unique identifier corresponding to the position of a log message in a log file.
 These values are incremental, increasing as log messages are generated.

          - In **Microsoft SQL Server**, this is called the **Change Tracking Version**.
 As [Microsoft's documentation](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/work-with-change-tracking-sql-server?view=sql-server-2017#version-numbers){:target="new"} notes, this concept is similar to `rowversion`.
+         - In **MongoDB**, this is a field in the database log named `ts`.
+The `ts` field is a combination of a timestamp and an ordinal (integer counter) value.
+For example: `"ts": Timestamp(1412180887, 1)` The timestamp is in seconds since the Unix epoch, and the ordinal is used to differentiate between entries that occured during the same second.
          - In **MySQL and PostgreSQL**, this is called a **Log Sequence Number (LSN)**.
          - In **Oracle**, this is called a **System Change Number (SCN)**.
       - **Replication job** - {{ site.data.tooltips.replication-job }}